nailedinch/nailedinch/README.md

 [movies](https://boxd.it/81CFL); cute space for a spotify link; aand for sp

 I'm into all kinds of doomed toxic ~yaoi~ things, horror and gore, glitter and bows, but only in terms of fiction.
-I love you, all humans and inhumans, and have nothing against the differences, but if you're seeing my open manner and tastes as arrogant or drastic, then uh bye
+I love you, humans and inhumans, just noting it.

 **Dni:**